-The easiest way to focus yourself on the Inbox is to press the Inbox tab.
-Then, press the New Action toolbar button or simply press Return.
+The easiest way to focus yourself on the Inbox is to press the Inbox button on the OmniFocus toolbar.
+Then, press the Add Action toolbar button or simply press Return.

 Adding items to the Inbox with Quick Entry

 You're not always going to be working in OmniFocus when an idea strikes.
 Quick Entry is a window that can be called upon at any time OmniFocus is open, even if it isn't the active application.
 To open Quick Entry, press Control-Option-Space.
 Then, enter your item just as you would in the Inbox.
 Press Return, and your item goes straight to the OmniFocus Inbox.
 Settings for Quick Entry, including its keyboard shortcut, can be customized in OmniFocus Preferences.